AI as Cognitive Infrastructure: The Invisible Architecture Reshaping Human Thought

 end

-MIT's research on "Your Brain on ChatGPT" reveals a disturbing phenomenon: cognitive debt.
-Just as technical debt accumulates when we take shortcuts in code, cognitive debt accumulates when we offload thinking to AI systems.
+MIT's research on "Your Brain on ChatGPT" reveals a disturbing phenomenon.
+Cognitive debt accumulates when we offload thinking to AI systems, similar to technical debt in code.

 - 72% correlation between AI tool usage and cognitive offloading